-Our books are available worldwide, distributed by Midpoint Trade Books and are listed at standard terms through wholesalers such as Ingram and Baker & Taylor.
-Our books can be purchases at indie bookstores across the country as well as Amazon, B&N and other retailers.
-We publish in paperback, hardcover, eBook, and audiobook.
+Our books are available worldwide, distributed by IPG and are listed at standard terms through wholesalers such as Ingram and Baker & Taylor.
+Our books can be purchased at indie bookstores across the country as well as Amazon, B&N and other retailers.
+We publish in paperback, hardcover, ebook, and audiobook.

 Do you publish books from authors outside the USA?

 At this time we only accept proposals from authors residing in the United States or the United Kingdom.
 While our titles are available worldwide, we simply don’t have the network to accept projects from other countries in the global community at this time.
 We are sorry for any inconvenience this may cause.
 In time, we hope to be in a position to open ourselves to proposals from writers residing in other countries.

 Putting Together Your Proposal | How Do I Submit?

 Although we appreciate hearing from our readers and prospective authors, postal mail requires a lot of packaging, paper mailing materials and fossil fuel to ship.
 To cut down on paper usage/waste, at present prefer electronic submissions sent to us via our secure platform with Submittable.
 (It is free to open an account to submit your work.
 You can even sign in via your Facebook account.)

 A Few Things to Know

 If you wish to submit to Homebound Publications, please be aware of the following:

 - We contract and support authors who tour, read and perform their work, play an active part of the contemporary literary scene, and seek a readership.